 The Alms Chest in the church dates from about 1200 and was used to collect money for the crusades fought in the Holy Land.

-Trains to Gomshall whether departing from London Bridge (changing at Redhill) or from Waterloo (changing at Guildford) are very infrequent so you will have to decide whether to make an early start around 9.00 am or a late one nearer 11.00 am.
+Trains to Gomshall whether departing from London Bridge (changing at Redhill) or from Waterloo (changing at Guildford) are infrequent so you will have to decide whether to make an early start around 9.00 am or a late one nearer 11.00 am.
 Journey time by either route is a little over one hour.
 Returning, there are frequent trains from Guildford to London, 34-40 minutes if you catch a fast one (avoid the stopping trains which take twice as long).
-Whether to buy a day return to Gomshall or to Guildford depends on your departure station; consult station staff.
+The rail ticket which usually works best is a day return to Gomshall-ALL ROUTES PERMITTED, which covers outward and return journeys via Redhill or Guildford.

 If driving, there are direct but infrequent trains between Guildford and Gomshall.
 Guildford station is closer to London and has a large car park, but you can park near Gomshall station for free.